 Sales and marketing both play equally important roles in growing your SaaS.
 As mentioned earlier, for the best results, sales and marketing need to work together to attract your target audience, nurture leads, and close deals.

-With Walnut, your marketing team can embed an interactive product demo straight on your website.
+With interactive product demo software, your marketing team can embed an interactive product demo straight on your website.
 Your visitors will be able to experience your product from the very first moment and understand if it fits their needs.
 Not only you’d save time for your sales team by avoiding them to contact leads that are not relevant, but you can also share the insights you’ve collected on your embed demo to improve your lead scoring.
 If someone played with your demo for a few minutes, it means they have higher intent to adopt your SaaS solution.

 Once you generate a (high-intent) lead, your sales teams can use Walnut to create and present demos customized to each potential customer.
 And they can create product walk-throughs and tours to improve your customer’s onboarding experience once they’ve closed the deal.